XiaotaoChen/model-quantization/doc/detection.md

   Refer the resulted model as `backbone_low.pt`

-- Export `backbone_full.pt` and `backbone_low.pt` detectron2 project format.
+- Import `backbone_full.pt` and `backbone_low.pt` into detectron2 project format.

-  To import customed pretrained model / pytorch resnet paramters to this project, refer the `renaming function` provide in `tools.py` demonstrated in [tools.md](./tools.md)
+  To import the pretrained models in correct format, refer the `renaming function` provide in `tools.py` demonstrated in [tools.md](./tools.md) and also the [examples](./detection.md#Examples).

-- Train in full precision of the detection /segmentation task with formatted `backbone_full.pt` as initilization.
+- Train in full precision of the detection/segmentation tasks with formatted `backbone_full.pt` as initilization.

   Refer the resulted model as `overall_full.pt`

- - Finetune the detection /segmentation model with double initilization for quantization.
+ - Finetune low bit detection/segmentation model with double initilization.

    We provide `WEIGHT_EXTRA` option to load an extra pretrain model.
 When quantization, provide the `overall_full.pt` as extra initilization.
-Also, override some of the initilization with another pretrianed model - the formatted `backbone_low.pt`.
+Override some of the initilization (the backbone in most cases) with corresponding pretrianed model - the formatted `backbone_low.pt`.

 ## Special Notice on the Model Structure Revision for Quantizaiton